 The EP must consult with the Applicant to determine the Applicant's purpose for performing the Phase I and must set forth the purpose for which the Phase I site investigation was undertaken in Section 2.2 of the Phase I Report.
-In addition, the EP must state that a purpose of the Phase I is to ascertain whether the "property is environmentally suitable for construction/rehabilitation of multifamily housing."
+In addition, the EP must state that the purpose of Phase I is to ascertain whether the "property is environmentally suitable for construction/rehabilitation of multifamily housing."